albesianor/Asian-options-hedging/README.md

 We also compare the performance of these models against real-world market data:
 - the European options model underprices compared to real-world call quotes,
 - the Asian options model seems to be underpricing as well, with an apparent profitability of our pricing model probably due to drift dynamics and imperfections of the model itself.

+Below is a detailed explanation of the methodology and the results.

 ### Index